AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/remove-asset-types.md

 1. At the prompt, select **Remove**.

-To remove a multiple asset types:
+To remove multiple asset types:

 1. From the left pane, select **Visualization** > **Asset Explorer**.